Sunhat/minesoft-test/FOLLOWUP.md

 This could be related to inefficient data sorting, large datasets, inefficient database queries,

-On the frontend, I've generally used manual debugging to add/remove components to track down which
+On the frontend, I've generally used manual debugging to add/remove components to track down which is causing issues, or using browser profiling, but not too familiar with it.

+For backend, using xdebug, clockwork, statistical monitoring (database, CPU, memory, response times, etc)